meithan/AoC21/README.md

 44m 37s (#3056) / 1h 2m 15s (#2027) - [solution](https://github.com/meithan/AoC21/blob/main/day15)

 A straightforward graph search problem.
-For practice, I decided to code A* search to solve it, using the Manhattan distance as heuristic (which is [consistent](https://en.wikipedia.org/wiki/Consistent_heuristic)).
-The node-to-node distance cost is the risk of the arrival node.
+For practice, I decided to code [A* search](https://en.wikipedia.org/wiki/A*_search_algorithm) to solve it, using the Manhattan distance as heuristic (which is [consistent](https://en.wikipedia.org/wiki/Consistent_heuristic)).
+The node-to-node distance cost is the risk of the *arrival* node as specified.

-For Part 2, I built the extended risk grid and used that instead of the original in the A* search.
+For Part 2, I built the extended risk grid and used that in the A* search instead of the original.

 ---